chrisd149/Cog-Customization/README.md

 <h3>How to Install</h3>

 1. Download files from the latest release from the releases section.

-	2. Install and configure Panda3D-1.10-02 if not already installed, at www.panda3d.org/download.
+2. Install and configure [Panda3D-1.10-02](www.panda3d.org/download) if not already installed.

 3. Go to www.toontownrewritten.com/play, and install Toontown Rewritten.

-	4. If not installed already, get Python 3.7 at www.python.org/downloads, and properly configure it.
+4. If not installed already, get [Python 3.7](www.python.org/downloads) installed, and properly configure it.

-	4. Go to the Toontown Rewritten Folder, and copy/paste the .mf phase files into your Panda3D folder (For this project, only phase_3 through phase_5.5, and phase_9 through phase_11 files are needed).
+5. Go to the Toontown Rewritten Folder, and copy/paste the .mf phase files into your Panda3D folder
+		- (For this project, only phase_3 through phase_5.5, and phase_9 through phase_11 files are needed).

-	5. Open main.pyw(Windows OS) or main.py(Any OS) to run the application
+6. Open main.pyw(Windows OS) or main.py(Any OS) to run the application

 <h3>Installiation Issues and Fixes</h3>